-First question pops up in every medical student’s mind when enter into the medical school is “How to study human Anatomy quickly and efficiently?”
+The first question pops up in every medical student’s mind when enter into medical school is “How to study human Anatomy quickly and efficiently?”

 We’ve explained all of the most effective methods to cut your study time in half and retain more.

-Anatomy is one of the difficult subjects, yet interesting subject in medical school.
+Anatomy is one of the difficult subjects, yet interesting subjects in medical school.
 Your knowledge in Anatomy will help you throughout your carrier, also one day it will be lifesaving.

-Creating a good learning environment allows you to maximize your learning efficiency.
-Combination of effective time management, good reading and note taking skills, Illustration skills, creating effective test taking strategies and your hard work will give you a productive outcome.
+You can enhance your learning efficiency by creating a suitable learning environment.
+A productive outcome will be reached by a combination of effective time management, excellent reading, and note-taking abilities, drawing abilities, developing effective test-taking tactics, and your hard work.
 Identify all of your environmental distractions that interfere with your concentration.
 STARVE YOUR DISTRACTIONS, FEED YOUR FOCUS!
 That’s the key to success.

 3D Anatomy software and 3D models will actually help you study Anatomy.
 For some topics, it’s probably much more useful than others.
-Muscle anatomy and anatomy of brain are some topics that really need a 3D model to understand.
-You can move the structures in three dimensional plane and study Anatomy in medical school more effectively.
+Muscle anatomy and anatomy of the brain are some topics that really need a 3D model to understand.
+You can move the structures in a three-dimensional plane and study Anatomy in medical school more effectively.

 We’ve integrated some 3D structures on our website where you can study Anatomy on your smart devices for free.

 Make your own notes for each chapter.
 Because when you make notes, you gain more knowledge.
-Having a habit of taking short notes for each chapter will help you recall everything in the night before exams.
-Combination of short notes and illustrations will help you learn Anatomy faster and easier.
+Having a habit of taking short notes for each chapter will help you recall everything the night before exams.
+A combination of short notes and illustrations will help you learn Anatomy faster and easier.

 It takes so much of your time when you study a complicated subject like Anatomy.
 So you have to listen to your professor lecturing, use reading materials, books, illustrations, short notes and you’ll feel the anatomical models when you dissect a cadaver or using 3D models in your laboratories.

-This methods makes your learning easy.
+This method makes your learning easy.
 You can use various methods like Mnemonics, Flashcards, diagrams, charts etc.